fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 };
 ```

-In order to keep TypeScrip compiler happy, the props shoudl be typed.
-The typing look followin:
+To keep the TypeScript compiler happy, the props should be typed as follows:

 ```js
 interface Props {